 At the Upper School, the schedule begins at 8:00 a.m.
 Monday through Friday.
 On Monday, the school day ends at 3:10 p.m., while Tuesday through Friday, the school day ends at 2:35 p.m.

-Lunch periods are built into each student's schedule; however, a student may eat during any of their free periods or during their activites/break period.
+Lunch periods are built into each student's schedule; however, a student may eat during any of their free periods or during their activities/break period.
 Seventh and eighth graders have their lunch period scheduled after Physical Education.
 Ninth through twelfth graders have a lunch period scheduled during the course of the day.
 Students may bring lunches or purchase hot food, sandwiches, salads, drinks, and snacks at the cafeteria.
 The cafeteria is open from 7:30 a.m. until 3:30 p.m.
 Students purchase food with their ID cards, and charges are billed monthly.

 A free period is a period during which no class has been scheduled.
 The Middle School schedule follows a six-day cycle wherein academic classes — English, history, math, world language, and science — meet on five days in each cycle.
 The period when an academic class does not meet is called an X (free) period.
 The X period is first and foremost a learning period.
-During this time, students may be asked to meet with their teachers to work on projects or work in the library or other places on campus.
+During this time, students may meet with their teachers, work on projects with other students, or work individually in the library or other places on campus.
 Once academic responsibilities have been met, students may use their X period as they choose.

 Harvard-Westlake does not require its students to wear a uniform.
 There is a dress code to the extent that students are expected to be appropriately and neatly attired.
 Clothing must be clean, tidy, in good repair, and in good taste.